Let’s face it: All infographics are not necessarily created equal.

 No matter how popular your blog is, you’ll be limited if you only promote your infographic or other content types there.

-You’ve got to go offsite: get on other people’s podcasts, get interviewed, write guest posts and promote your infographic on sites other than your own.
+You’ve got to go offsite: get on other people’s podcasts, get interviewed, write guest posts and promote your infographic on sites other than your own blog post.
 As Pat Flynn said,

 ii).
-Social media promotion: The infographic was promoted massively on Pinterest and elsewhere.
+Social media promotion: The infographic design was promoted massively on Pinterest and elsewhere.

 The more shares that you get on Facebook, LinkedIn, Twitter, Pinterest and so forth, the greater your chances of improving your rankings in Google.